jigarshah189/hello-world/README.md

 # hello-world
 Experimenting by creating my first GitHub repository.

-Using Github is amamzing.
-This is wonderful.
+Using Github is amazing and wonderful.
+This is so cool !!